Sign Up for Ross Communications

 Earning an MBA is a big investment.
-At Michigan Ross, we're committed to making that investment as affordable as possible while providing a lifetime of ROI.
+At the Ross School of Business, we're committed to making that investment as affordable as possible while providing a lifetime of ROI.
 Learn more about the wide-ranging scholarship opportunities available to qualified admitted students.

-When you apply to the Full-Time MBA program you're automatically considered for over 200 merit-based scholarships, and will be notified of any awards upon admission.
+When you apply to the Full-Time MBA Program you're automatically considered for over 200 merit-based scholarships, and will be notified of any awards upon admission.
 No separate application is required.
 Awards are based on academic ability, professional and personal achievements, and potential to contribute to our community.
-Scholarships range from $10,000 to full tuition; we do not negotiate scholarship offers.
+Scholarships range from $10,000 to full tuition.

-The Pinkert Scholars Program offers scholarships to MBA applicants with an interest in healthcare.
-The program includes: a full-ride scholarship, a mentoring program, healthcare-specific learning experiences, and funding for healthcare-related professional development.
+The Health Innovation Scholars Program offers scholarships to MBA applicants with an interest in healthcare.
+The program includes: a full-tuition scholarship, professional development funding, and alumni and cohort networking.
 No separate application is required.
 All applicants that list healthcare as their desired career interest are considered.

 Yellow Ribbon Program - Military

-Ross has proudly supported the Yellow Ribbon Program without a cap on the number of students or costs since 2009.
-The program covers unmet tuition needs for all 100 percent eligible, post-9/11 GI Bill students.
+Michigan Ross has proudly supported the Yellow Ribbon Program without a cap on the number of students or costs since 2009.
+The program covers unmet tuition needs for all 100% eligible, post-9/11 GI Bill students.

-The Consortium - African Americans, Hispanic Americans, Native Americans
+The Consortium - African or Black Americans, Hispanic Americans, American Indians

-This merit-based scholarship is awarded to applicants who have demonstrated dedication to The Consortium For Graduate Study in Management's mission of increasing the representation of Black, Hispanic, or Native Americans in American business schools and corporate management.
-The fellowship is available to all US Citizens or permanent residents, regardless race or ethnicity.
-All students who apply through The Consortium are eligible for a Consortium Fellowship or a Ross scholarship.
+This merit-based scholarship is awarded to applicants who have demonstrated dedication to The Consortium For Graduate Study in Management's mission of increasing the representation of Black, Hispanic, and American Indian students in American business schools and corporate management.
+The fellowship is available to all U.S. citizens or permanent residents, regardless of race or ethnicity.
+All students who apply through The Consortium are eligible for a Consortium Fellowship or a Michigan Ross scholarship.

-Through Reaching Out MBA, the Romba LGBT+ Fellowship provides funding and access to leadership programming to LGBT+ future business leaders.
-Interested students should contact Reaching Out to let them know of their interest in applying for the fellowship, and at which schools.
-After you receive your offer of admissions from Ross and offer of fellowship, Ross will notify Reaching Out of its selected fellow.
+Through Reaching Out, the ROMBA Fellowship provides funding and access to leadership programming to future LGBTQIA2S+ business leaders.
+Interested students should contact Reaching Out to let them know of their interest in applying for the fellowship.
+After you receive your offer of admissions from Michigan Ross and offer of fellowship, Ross will notify Reaching Out of its selected fellows.

 Tauber Institute for Global Operations Scholarships - Operations